 Each student in the graduate nursing program is responsible for knowing all degree requirements and for monitoring her/his academic progression toward the completion of the degree requirements.
 Students should refer to the Graduate Nursing Handbook for a complete discussion of academic policies.
-General policies within the School of Professional and Graduate Studies that are applicable to all students will be contained within this handbook.
+General policies that are applicable to all students will be contained within this handbook.

 - A minimum grade point average of 3.0 is required each semester as well as a cumulative grade point average of 3.0 for graduation.